What Causes High Levels of Radon in Basements?

 Prevent High Levels of Radon in Basements

 Radon gas is present in every home at varying levels, and it is nearly impossible to have a radon level of 0.
 However, there are things you can do to lower your radon levels.

 - Installing, replacing, or sealing a sump well cover can reduce your levels as you will be closing up an exposed area of the earth with direct access into your basement.

-- When the weather is nice out, open windows and doors allowing radon gas to dissipate with the fresh air.
+- When the weather is nice out, open windows and doors, allowing radon gas to dissipate with the fresh air.

-- When extreme high and low temperatures are present, cool or heat your house as little as possible to reduce the pressure increase from the drastic indoor/outdoor temperature change to reduce stack effect.
+- When extreme high and low temperatures are present, cool or heat your house as little as possible to reduce the pressure increase from the drastic indoor/outdoor temperature change to reduce the stack effect.

-Be advised that these tips can lower your radon level but typically small fixes like these will only lower your radon level slightly.
+Be advised that these tips can lower your radon level, but typically, small fixes like these will only lower your radon level slightly.
 If you have drastically high radon levels a radon mitigation system is truly the only way to reduce a dangerous level.